Mental Health Awareness Week 2022

 Mental Health Awareness Week in the UK is hosted by the Mental Health Foundation, the country’s leading mental health research charity.
 It is a week-long celebration aimed at raising awareness of mental health issues in the UK and around the world, with a focus on providing help and advice.

-Mental Health Awareness Week will take place in the UK from Monday-Sunday, 10-16 May 2021.
-Internationally, other countries may celebrate their own Mental Health Awareness Weeks at different times (for example, in the US, which runs from Sunday-Saturday, 3-9 October).
+As at time of writing the 2022 campaign has not yet been announced but Mental Health Awareness Week will likely take place in the UK from Monday-Sunday, 9-15 May 2022.
+Internationally, other countries may celebrate their own Mental Health Awareness Weeks at different times (for example, in the US, which runs in October).

 What is the Theme for Mental Health Awareness Week?

-The theme for Mental Health Awareness Week in 2021 is “Nature.”
-This theme recognises the importance of access to nature for mental health and wellbeing.
-It aims to explore the barriers to nature and ensure that everybody can experience the mental health benefits of the natural world.
+The theme for Mental Health Awareness Week in 2021 was “Nature.”
+This theme recognised the importance of access to nature for mental health and wellbeing.
+It aimed to explore the barriers to nature and ensure that everybody can experience the mental health benefits of the natural world.

 How to Participate in Mental Health Awareness Week